sorinmarti/django_ndr_core/README.md

-# django_ndr_core
+# django-ndr-core

-NDR Core is a django app which helps you build a web interface to present your data.
+Django NDR Core is a django app which helps you build a web interface to present your research data.
 This repository contains the sources to the ndr_core module.
-You are free to clone or download it but you'll need it only if you want to develop it further (which is highly welcomed) To use NDR Core you can install it from PyPi.
+You are free to clone or download it, but you'll only need it if you want to develop it further (which is highly welcomed).
+To use NDR Core you can install it from PyPi or check out the Docker image.

 ![DjangoCI Status](https://github.com/sorinmarti/django_ndr_core/actions/workflows/django.yml/badge.svg)
 ![PyPi Status](https://github.com/sorinmarti/django_ndr_core/actions/workflows/python-publish.yml/badge.svg)